alexmattson/RailsLite/README.md

   end
 ```

-At the top of each class ``protect_from_forgery`` has been implimented to protect again CSRF attacks.
+At the top of each class ``protect_from_forgery`` has been implemented to protect again CSRF attacks.
 Ensure that all forms include an authentication token.
 ```html
 <input type="hidden" name="authenticity_token" value="<%= form_authenticity_token %>">
 ```
 ### Creating Views ###

-Nothing has changed with views in comparision to the original rails.
+Nothing has changed with views in comparison to the original rails.
 Same plural model name structure for the file and file names matching controller method names.

 The ``application.html.erb`` resides in the layout folder in the views.